batzen/XAMLTools/README.md

 As i only use WPF myself everything is focused on WPF, but things should work for other XAML dialects (at least in theory).

-You can either use `XAMLTools.exe` or `XAMLTools.MSBuild` to make use of the provided functionalities.
+You can either use the commandline tool `XAMLTools` or the MSBuild version `XAMLTools.MSBuild` to make use of the provided functionalities.

+CI builds can be consumed from [appveyor](https://ci.appveyor.com/nuget/xamltools).

 ## XAMLCombine